GoldenCookie/BlackBerryApp/README.md

 GoldenCookie's Repository

-Goal: Create an Application to run on the BlackBerry Playbook for grade 4 students
+Goal: Create an application to run on the BlackBerry Playbook for elementary school students based on the students specifications

 <strong>Supported:</strong>

-Google Chrome, clone the repository and click index.html file
+Google Chrome: clone the repository and click index.html file

-Blackberry Playbook , Follow the instructions in the file <em> How to get this App on a PlayBook.doc </em>
+Blackberry Playbook: follow the instructions in the file <em> How to get this App on a PlayBook.doc </em>